Islamic views on sin: Major sins: Al-Kaba'ir

 These references do not constitute all major sins in Islam or the extensive list of good deeds.
-There are other fifty-four other notable major sins and countless good deeds.
+There are over fifty-four other notable major sins and countless good deeds.
 Even the smallest act of kindness such as a friendly word or a smile is considered a good deed and rewardable kind act.
 Some within this list also represent the opinions of particular scholars and so they do not perfectly represent Islam.
 Islam encourages all of mankind to work to do good deeds every day and to avoid bad deeds/sins, to be the best they can be.

-Although many of the ideas for what is unacceptable overlap, the seven major sins of Islam differs from the seven deadly sins of Christianity.
-The Islamic sins refer more to specific undesirable behavior rather than to the general negative characteristics or actions of the cardinal Christian sins.
-Despite the similar names, the seven main sins in Islam are more comparable to the Ten Commandments rather than the seven deadly sins.
-They both provide the bottom line for believers in terms of what is acceptable behavior in the faith.
-The actions themselves differ most of the major crimes in Islam relate to subservience to Allah.
-Any form of polytheism is seen to be the most severe offense in the religion and all of the other transgressions are in some form of association with Allah.
-Witchcraft, for example, is the taking on of supernatural powers in order to make the practitioner a being above the normal human.
-This challenges the power of Allah as the person in question has superseded their mortal position to become something greater and akin to a god.
-The same can be said of murder, as ultimately the power to decide who shall live and die is believed to belong solely to Allah.
-Life is thought to be a gift from Allah and the unjust taking of life is a severe spiritual offense, as it is not only seen as morally wrong but also as an affront to God.

 In addition to what Muslim scholars agree are the principal seven sins, the idea exists that the major sins extend far past the seven.
 These additional transgressions, potentially up to seventy, are not universally settled upon nor are they explicitly stated in the Qur'an, however they are thought to be implied by the text.
 The supplementary sins as a whole lack the spiritual gravity of the original seven and include things such as drinking alcohol and eavesdropping.

+Theology

+Throughout his works, al-Ghazali systematized the sins and vices from the traditions of the Quran and the Sunnah.
+These sins are referred to as "destructive qualities", "abominations of the soul", and "blameworthy qualities".
+Purification of the soul from such traits is necessary for every individual to obtain paradise and the most important duty in life.
+Besides mentioning the sin, he also mentions advises in order to avoid them.

+Gluttony: While the body is endowed with desire for food in order to survive, the excess of eating is considered a vice.
+A moderate satisfaction is needed to ensure that the body is not too much occupied with access to food and neither growing their limbs too heavy.
+In order to avoid gluttony, al-Ghazali recommends different grades of diet: 1. not only to refrain from what is lawful, but also what is doubtful 2. to lessen the amount of food consumed and only to eat when one is truly hungry 3. to refrain from food for the sake of taste.

+Excess in lust: Excessive desire for sexual intercourse is another vice mentioned.
+Similar to desire for food, desire for intercourse is implanted in humans for the purpose of propagation of the human species and not reprehensible in itself.
+However, it needs to be limited to one's spouse or slave and only moderately.
+Excess in sexual desire overpower reason, leads to adultery, lustful thoughts, and other sins, which are not only social crimes, but also taint the soul.
+In the worse case, passionate desire overcomes the individual, and they become enslaved to their urges, worse than lower animals.
+In order to reduce sexual urges, al-Ghazali refers to a statement by Muhammad, that hunger and marriage help against lust, but also adds to engage with business in order to occupy the mind with something else but lust.